MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 To add your bot back, you'll need to [connect it again](#connect-your-bot-to-omnichannel-for-customer-service), starting at Step 3.

-If you select **Disable**, the connection between your Omnichannel for Customer Service instance and Power Virtual Agents is disabled.
+If you select **Disconnect**, the connection between your Omnichannel for Customer Service instance and Power Virtual Agents is disabled.
 Your bot will stop receiving any traffic from your Omnichannel for Customer Service instance.

 ## Known limitations